Need a Latin dictionary?

 Useful site from Britain, but I would prefer if it were called "Some of the" rather than "The" Classics Pages (the site owner has translated Harry Potter into Ancient Greek).

-List of metasites assembled by Dr. Melissa Schons Bishop of the Boston Latin School.
+List of metasites by Dr. Melissa Bishop (also archived)

 Classical texts, many unavailable elsewhere, with great internal and external links at LacusCurtius (texts page)